felipelaptrin/alb-cognito-auth/README.md

 - The `Application ACS URL` should be set to: `https://{appSubdomain}.{domainName}/saml2/idpresponse`.
 The Cognito [documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/saml2-idpresponse-endpoint.html) specificies the `/saml2/idpresponse` path.
 - The `Application SAML audience` should be set to: `urn:amazon:cognito:sp:{awsRegion}:{userPoolId}` based on the Cognito [documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-integrating-3rd-party-saml-providers.html).

-Make sure to substitute the variable in the brackets to the correct value:
+Make sure to substitute the variable in the brackets with the correct value:
 - `{appSubdomain}`: The value used in your `src/config/config.dev.ts` file
 - `{domainName}`: The value used in your `src/config/config.dev.ts` file
 - `{awsRegion}`: The value used in your `src/config/config.dev.ts` file (env.region).
 - `{userPoolId}`: The value you copied on step 4.

-Copy the `IAM Identity Center SAML metadata Url` to use on the following step.
+Copy the `IAM Identity Center SAML metadata URL` to use in the following step.

 9) Edit attribute mapping